Corporate Governance

 With regard to the activities of Audit & Supervisory Board members, they conduct audits of internal divisions and domestic and overseas group companies based on the audit policy and annual plans, communicate with directors, etc., attend the Board of Directors, Corporate Planning Meeting and other important meetings, inspect important documents, etc., and exchange information with the internal auditing department and accounting auditors.

-Main discussions at Audit & Supervisory Board (excluding audit reports)
+Main discussions at Audit & Supervisory Board in FY2023 (excluding audit reports)

 General management